Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Neural network architectures for solving certain HJ PDEs and optimal control problems

 This is the HJ PDE for a linear regulator problem with a min-of-quadratics terminal cost.
 Its solution can be represented via the solution to the Riccati equation (see~\cite{mceneaney2006max,dower2015maxconference,dower2016dynamic,Dower2016Game} for instance).

 In the following two sections, we will present two abstract neural network architectures.
 The first one is shown in Section~\ref{subsec: nn1} which represents the viscosity solution to the HJ PDE~\eqref{eqt: HJ_quadratic_terminal}.
 The same neural network architecture also represents the value function in the optimal control problem~\eqref{eqt: optctrl_quadratic}.
-The second abstract neural network architecture is shown in Section~\ref{subsec: nn2}, and it represents the state feedback representation of the optimal control in the optimal control problem~\eqref{eqt: optctrl_quadratic}.
+The second abstract neural network architecture is shown in Section~\ref{subsec: nn2}, and it can be used to compute the optimal control in the optimal control problem~\eqref{eqt: optctrl_quadratic}.